kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 When you try to download and run Curses for the first time, Windows will present you with security warnings.
 You will need to decide for yourself whether you feel safe allowing the Curses executable to run on your computer.

 > [!CAUTION]
-> Open source software can be safer because the source code is available for review, but I do not have the expertise to review the code.
+> Open source software can be safer because the source code is available for review, but I do not have the expertise to review the Curses source code.
 Do you trust Mmp to write code you run on your computer?
 Do you trust zqlk?

 ## Speech-to-Text (STT)